Aditya9056/smush-repo/readme.txt

 = 2.1.6 =
 * New: Manual Image restore option for Media Library and NextGen Gallery, if "Backup Original Images" was kept on while smushing ( Pro Only )
-* New: Option to resmush image if Smush original is checked and Original image was skipped earlier ( Pro Only )
 * New: Delete Backup Files (Pro Only) on attachment deletion
+* New: Option to resmush image if settings are changed after optimising images
 * New: Added an option to preserve EXIF
 * New: Remove Smush meta on image regeneration,
        This allows user to manually smush them later, if auto smush is off ( WP Image Editor support )
 * Updated: Upfront Integration
 * Updated: Use jQuery tooltip for Smush elements only
-* Code Optimisation
+* Code Optimisation, Updated Settings page UI

 = 2.1.5 =